ivan1986/SupervisorBundle/README.md

 Service supervisor may run daemon, execute any command, and generate files for supervisord.

-Also supervisord run whis `-i`, configured by parameter.
-Whisout this list of `/usr/bin/python /usr/bin/supervisord` in process list - great looking :)
+Also supervisord run with `-i`, configured by parameter.
+Without this list of `/usr/bin/python /usr/bin/supervisord` in process list - great looking :)